LucasCossard/molpal/README.md

 ```

 ## 📝 Notebooks 📝
-In the notebooks file, we provide 3 notebooks we used to carry out our various experiments in order to observe the effects of:
+In the notebooks file, we provide 3 notebooks we used to carry out our various experiments.

-1️⃣ Notebook:
+Notebook 1️⃣ to observe the effects of:
 - UCB & Score correlation
 - Initialization size
 - UCB & β study